ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

 ### Documentation

-We use `sphinx` to maintain the documentation for `pyrealm` and Google style docstrings using the `napoleon` formatting to provide API documentation for the code.
+We use `sphinx` to maintain the documentation for `virtual_ecosystem` and Google style docstrings using the `napoleon` formatting to provide API documentation for the code.
 We use MyST Markdown to provide dynamically built usage examples.
 See the [documentation pages](../documentation/documentation.md) for details but to get started, the following code can be used to build the documentation.